Pamela Wall: Business interests

 Wall is the largest individual shareholder of Codan Limited, holding approximately 19.2% of the company as of 2025.
 Her late husband, Ian Wall, was one of the original co-founders of the company in 1959.

-Philanthropy
+Philanthropy and donations

 Wall's philanthropy has focused on expanding access to education, supporting the arts, and funding community development projects.

 In 2023, she donated A$5 million to the University of Adelaide to establish the Ian & Pamela Wall Chair in Electrical and Electronic Engineering, along with funding research fellowships.

-In August 2024, she made a significant donation to St Peter’s Woodlands Grammar School—where she was formerly educated—to support the construction of a major multi-purpose sports and performing arts centre.
+In August 2024, she made a significant donation to St Peter's Woodlands Grammar School—where she was formerly educated—to support the construction of a major multi-purpose sports and performing arts centre.
 The facility will be named the Dr Pamela Wall Centre in recognition of her contribution.

-In December 2024, it was reported that she had donated A$10 million to the Adelaide Festival Centre through the Ian & Pamela Wall Performing Arts Initiative, marking one of the largest individual philanthropic gifts in the Centre’s history.
+In December 2024, it was reported that she had donated A$10 million to the Adelaide Festival Centre through the Ian & Pamela Wall Performing Arts Initiative, marking one of the largest individual philanthropic gifts in the centre's history.

+Wall donated $5.2 million to the South Australian Liberal Party in 2024–25.